-The Part D Explanation of Benefits tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+The Part D Explanation of Benefits tells you the total amount you, others on your behalf, and we have spent on your Part D prescription drugs and the total amount paid for each of your Part D prescription drugs during each month the Part D benefit is used.
 The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost sharing that may be available.
 You should consult with your prescriber about these lower cost options.
 Chapter 6 (What you pay for your Part D prescription drugs) gives more information about the Part D Explanation of Benefits and how it can help you keep track of your drug coverage.

-A Part D Explanation of Benefits summary is also available upon request.
+The Part D Explanation of Benefits is also available upon request.
 To get a copy, please contact Member Services (phone numbers are printed on the back cover of this booklet).